 Convert To A Fixed-Rate Mortgage

-After a set period of time, often 1 – 5 years, you'll have the option to convert your ARM loan into a conventional fixed-rate loan.
-In other words, you'll be able to settle into a single rate for the rest of the life of your loan.
-While you won't pay closing costs on your conversion, there is generally an associated fee.
+After a set period of time, often 1 – 5 years, you’ll have the option to convert your ARM loan into a conventional fixed-rate loan.
+In other words, you’ll be able to settle into a single rate for the remaining life of your loan.
+While you won’t pay closing costs on your conversion, there is generally an associated fee.